aizatnazran/mobile-application/README.md

 # Personal Finance Mobile Application

-Thi is a personal finance mobile application project built using React Native and Expo.
+This is a personal finance mobile application project built using React Native and Expo.

 ## Getting Started